From Surviving to Thriving: Strategies for Managing Stress as a Teacher

 Image Credit: Deposit Photos

 Professional development can help you feel more skilled and confident in your role.
-Seek out opportunities for learning, whether it’s attending workshops, reading educational literature, or pursuing further qualifications.
+Seek out learning opportunities, whether it’s attending workshops, reading educational literature, or pursuing further qualifications.

 Image Credit: Deposit Photos